Navigating the World of Special Education Preschool

 Whew.
 That wasn’t as mini as I was intending, sorry.
 And of course I need to note that my child is not your child, his needs are not your child’s needs, our experiences are in no way universally representative of what it’s like to use special needs preschools.

 That said, I am really, really happy with the experiences we had.
 And even the “bad” stuff that happened taught me some very valuable lessons that continue to help me navigate our path to this day.
-Lessons like:

 1) Special education is NOT THE SAME THING as remedial education.
 This is so important.
 The academic curriculum and goals are, whenever possible, 100% the same as general education.
 The presentation, however, is done in a way to meet your child’s special needs and unique way of learning.
 (Not to mention that the teachers are typically required to have their Master’s in special education, something most private preschools do not.)